-GOAL: Create an inclusive, equitable, & sustainable Orange County economy that creates high-road jobs & provides a path toward an equitable transition to a carbon-neutral powered economy
+high-road jobs & provides a path toward an equitable transition to a carbon-neutral powered economy GOAL: Create an inclusive, equitable, & sustainable Orange County economy that creates

-Please note that the outcomes associated with Vision and Goals on the previous page are still in draft form and will be finalized during the Catalyst phase.

-Top Line Strategies
+TOP LINE STRATEGIES

-1. Career Pathways: Improve education and workforce training opportunities that support career pathways to high-road jobs, particularly in priority industry sectors.

-2. Apprenticeships: Increase apprenticeship opportunities that lead to high-road jobs in priority industry sectors in the region.

-3. Enhance Quality of Life: Increase wrap-around services to ensure the health and well-being of all families and neighborhoods, particularly in disinvested communities, foster a sense of inclusivity and support, improving climate resilience, and quality of life

-4. Small Business, Worker Ownership and Entrepreneurship: Provide capital, technical assistance, and other resources for small businesses, worker ownership and entrepreneurs,

-5. Housing: Increase the availability and accessibility of affordable and workforce housing to workers in the region, that promotes infill low impact development and sustainability, including rental and ownership including:

-6. Uplift Community Voices through Respectful Cultural Engagement: Improve community participation in the creation of strategies and projects to ensure the highest benefit to disinvested communities.
-Cultural humility and respectful cultural engagement are essential to the implementation of the plan, including respecting workers, residents, and business owners by following their community norms and customs when engaging with them.

-7. Green and Emerging Technology and Innovation: Invest in innovation, research, and industry cluster development in green and emerging technologies, including energy, transportation, infrastructure, nature-based solutions and climate adaptation

-8. Climate Resilient Environment: Taking actions to support a sustainable environment, including preparing for and mitigating climate change, which includes, but is not limited to, making, planning, development, infrastructure and quality of life decisions that provides a net environmental benefit.
-Note - Recommendations for "Strategy 8" are also integrated into the other strategies.
+- 1. Career Pathways: Improve education and workforce training opportunities that support career pathways to high-road jobs, particularly in priority industry sectors. - 2.
+Apprenticeships: Increase apprenticeship opportunities that lead to high-road jobs in priority industry sectors in the region. - 3.
+Enhance Quality of Life: Increase wrap-around services to ensure the health and well-being of all families and neighborhoods, particularly in disinvested communities, foster a sense of inclusivity and support, improving climate resilience, and quality of life. - 4.
+Small Business, Worker Ownership and Entrepreneurship: Provide capital, technical assistance, and other resources for small businesses, worker ownership and entrepreneurs. - 5.
+Housing: Increase the availability and accessibility of affordable and workforce housing to workers in the region and promote infill low impact development and sustainability, including rental and ownership. - 6.
+Uplift Community Voices through Respectful Cultural Engagement: Improve community participation in the creation of strategies and projects to ensure the highest benefit to disinvested communities.
+Cultural humility and respectful cultural engagement are essential to the implementation of the plan, including respecting workers, residents, and business owners by following their community norms and customs when engaging with them. - 7.
+Green and Emerging Technology and Innovation: Invest in innovation, research, and industry cluster development in green and emerging technologies, including energy, transportation, infrastructure, nature-based solutions and climate adaptation. - 8.
+Climate Resilient Environment: Taking actions to support a sustainable environment, including preparing for and mitigating climate change, which includes, but is not limited to, making, planning, development, infrastructure and quality of life decisions that provides a net environmental benefit.
+Note Recommendations for "Strategy 8" are also integrated into the other strategies.

-Top Line Strategies with Actions
+TOP LINE STRATEGIES WITH ACTIONS